 As a board member of the Canadian Autism Spectrum Disorder Alliance (CASDA), Jill embodied the principles of collaborations.
 She contributed to the development of a Blueprint and a Roadmap presented to MPs, Senators and Federal agencies alongside CASDA colleagues, urging the federal government to implement a National Autism Strategy.
 Advocacy efforts continued with policy briefs, letter writing campaigns, news conferences and summits that ultimately led to a commitment by the federal government to develop a National Autism Strategy.

 Under her leadership, Autism Speaks Canada’s funding of innovative research and commitment to diverse programming has grown.
-Participating collaboratively with stakeholders, community partners and major corporate partners has resulted in spreading an educational message about neurodiversity, acceptance and inclusion across the country.
+Participating collaboratively with autistic individuals, stakeholders, community partners and major corporate partners has resulted in spreading a message acceptance and inclusion across the country.

 Jill holds a Bachelor of Applied Science (BA Sc) and Applied Psychology from the University of Toronto.
-She was part of both the Canadian Autism Partnership Project working group and the National Autism Surveillance System advisory group chaired by the Public Health Agency of Canada.
+She was a part of both the Canadian Autism Partnership Project, as a member of the working group, and the National Autism Surveillance System, as a part of the advisory group, both chaired by the Public Health Agency of Canada.

 Jill enjoys being active and taking care of herself by walking, running, strength training, biking, and practicing yoga.
 She has instilled her love of the outdoors and movement in her three beautiful children and can often be found cheering them on at sports events with her husband.
 She maintains strong bonds with the families whom she worked with as a therapist early on in her career and is grateful for all they have taught her.